- USPS, UPS, and FedEx all offer options to ship baked goods from point A to point B

-Mother’s Day 2020 is just around the corner, so this is one of the best times to get into Mom’s good books.
+Mother’s Day 2022 is just around the corner, so this is one of the best times to get into Mom’s good books.
 Delicious treats like homemade cookies, cakes, and brownies can be just the thing.
-So, if you’re an SME that sells baked goods online, the lead up to this big day will be a busy time for you.
+So, if you’re an SME that sells baked goods online, the lead-up to this big day will be a busy time for you.
 But, shipping baked goods isn’t a piece of cake (excuse the pun!).
-There are many things you need to consider before whipping up these baked treats and sending them into the world.
+You need to consider many things before whipping up these baked treats and sending them into the world.
 You need to carefully consider all the different aspects of how to ship baked goods.

 That includes what types of baked goods you can ship, how to pack them for shipping, and how much it’ll cost.
 Even if you’re shipping baked goods as a gift, you need to set up the proper process.
 Since these are considered perishable items, you’ll have to think about packing them to ensure freshness and integrity, and what to do about customs.